TheImortalimp/DAW-Creation-Destruction/README.md

 # DAW-Creation-Destruction
 For sharing and / or colaborating with and on DAW project files All VST's will be pointed to the Location: "C:\Program Files\VstPlugins\" in the project files.
+[subfolders might be plugin names/named subfolders so just try use the plugins you get online as they are installed or by copying the file structure after unzipping}

 Some links following to get you started!